alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/container_cluster.html.markdown

 * `name` - (Force new resource) The container cluster's name.
 It is the only in one Alicloud account.
 * `name_prefix` - (Force new resource) The container cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
-* `size` - The ES node number of the container cluster.
+* `size` - The ECS node number of the container cluster.
 Its value choices are 1~20, and default to 1.
 * `cidr_block` - (Required, Force new resource) The CIDR block for the Container.
 Its valid value are `192.168.X.0/24` or `172.16.X.0/24` ~ `172.31.X.0/24`, and it can't be conflict with VSwitch's.
 * `image_id` - (Force new resource) The image ID of ECS instance node used.
 Default to System automate allocated.
 * `instance_type` - (Required, Force new resource) The type of ECS instance node.